This Miso Seaweed Salad is the perfect accompaniment to any Japanese meal – it’s salty-sweet, delicious and super healthy!

 - Cut the wakame into small pieces if necessary (this step won't be necessary if you buy wakame 'flakes')

-- Place the ready-to-eat wakame in a bowl, add the miso, vinegar, agave syrup and sesame seeds and mix well
+Place the wakame in a bowl, add the miso, vinegar, agave syrup and sesame seeds and mix well

 - Either enjoy immediately or keep covered in the fridge for up to a few days.
 Best eaten cold